serialbyter/equinor_hackathon_2019/docs/getting_started.md

 ## Connecting to your virtual machine

 Your team should have received an address and a password to the virtual machine(VM).
 This allows you to connect to the server using the SSH command.
-Follow the guide for your operating system.
+Follow the guide for your operating system. **<i> should be replaced by your team number!**

 **Important:** For security reasons, ensure that you are connected to a VPN before connecting to the VM.